thomasvt/SoundShelf/README.md

 * Search your library by ore or more pieces of text in tags.
 * Visualizes and plays wave upon selection or `Spacebar`
 * Can export slice of the wave to a new .wav file
-* Can add spounds to 'shortlists' for managing favorites or guiding your searches for specific sounds
+* Can add sounds to 'shortlists' for managing favorites or guiding your searches for specific sounds

 ![screenshot](https://github.com/thomasvt/SoundShelf/blob/master/Screenshot.png)